wbhart/Weber1/index.md

 3. A normal divisor Q of P is a greatest normal divisor if and only if the complementary group P/Q is simple.

-When Q and Q' are two normal divisors of P, then the symbolic product QQ' is also a normal divisor.
+When Q and Q\textrm' are two normal divisors of P, then the symbolic product QQ\textrm' is also a normal divisor.

 Because it is, since Q is a normal divisor